Video Celebrates America the Beautiful

 I love making videos like this one celebrating America the Beautiful.
 More importantly, almost everyone likes watching videos like this.
 Gorgeous visuals and quality music blended together with a peaceful, natural ease.

-If you added some narration, you could turn this video into a message on many subjects other than the obvious: Celebrating the Fourth of July in the United States.
+If you added some narration, you could turn this video into a message on many subjects other than the obvious, which is celebrating the Fourth of July in the United States.
 Add some narration with a subtle sales message using a theme of solidarity and strength for your online audience, no matter what niche you are in.
+As I always like to point out, with visual storytelling, you can almost always use the video in ways that are not the obvious and that is always a great storytelling technique.

 To make this video, I gathered all the elements I needed into a new editing project in Final Cut.
 I knew EXACTLY what kind of video I wanted to make, so it was just a matter of hunting for all the individual elements and then putting them together.